 Lillian talks with Appalachian State University’s Professor of Sociology Martha McCaughey who tells us about her fun and engaging way to get students to collaborate, reflect upon big ideas, and demonstrate their knowledge in silly ways to get to the serious stuff of learning!
 She also discusses how learning about the UDL principles has changed the way she designs assessments and has added to her toolbox of teaching practices.

-Merging Silly and Serious for Creative Expressions of Learning– Here is Martha McCaughey’s module on the CollegeSTAR website so you can use the same techniques in your classrooms!
+Merging Silly and Serious for Creative Expressions of Learning- Here is Martha McCaughey’s module so you can use the same techniques in your classrooms!

 Silly Theory– An article about the benefits of being silly, and that it is part of the serious business of learning!

-Collegestar.org Instructional Modules– Find other helpful instructional supports and how they relate to UDL principles
+The College Star Instructional Modules are now housed on the East Carolina website- Find other helpful instructional supports and how they relate to UDL principles

-First Year Seminar at Appalachian State University– Take a look at the First Year Seminar program at Appalachian State University that Martha McCaughey has overseen for the past 4 years.
+First Year Seminar at Appalachian State University– Take a look at the First Year Seminar program at Appalachian State University that Martha McCaughey oversaw.
 And you’d better believe those creative posters and videos were all her idea!

 Find Martha McCaughey on Twitter at, you guessed it, @MarthaMcCaughey